Virtual Open Houses: Gear, Promotion, Run-of-Show

 A virtual open house is not a video tour.
 It is a live event with a host, a script, and a clear next step.
 When the event feels intentional, viewers trust you enough to raise their hand.

 Think in two lanes.
 Public live streams are for reach and replays.
 Private guided tours are for conversion, scheduling, and serious questions.
-You can run both off the same prep work and the same property route.
+You can run both from the same prep work and the same property route.

 • Platform intent: Use social live for discovery, then move serious buyers to a private call.